notional-labs/documents/wasm-light-client-migrations/differences.md

 ## Structure difference

-#### Proxy light client
+#### Proxy light client (light client state will be persisted.
+As such, should try to avoid change structure)
 1. ClientState: different in syntax, same in behavior
-* Notional: use Notional: CodeId in place of Cosmos: CheckSum, remove Notional: XInner
+* Notional: use Notional: CodeId in place of Cosmos: CheckSum, deprecate Notional: XInner
 ```go
 type ClientState struct {
 	Data         []byte       `protobuf:"bytes,1,opt,name=data,proto3" json:"data,omitempty"`